Be the first Estate

 In the area around 3, Brake Hill, Oxford, 46.8% of property is privately owned with a mortgage and 29.0% is privately rented.

-The graph below shows how this compares to Greater London and the rest of England & Wales.
+The graph below shows how this compares to South East and the rest of England & Wales.

 The recent census recorded the highest level of education achieved by residents in the local area.